Skip to content

 Data quality control

-Quality control establishes the structure that your company needs to have in order for it to have the right data to fulfill the data requirements of your company.
+Quality control establishes the structure that your company needs to have in order for it to have the right data to fulfil the data requirements of your company.

 It determines the credibility of data for decision-making and how useful the data is for maximising operational efficiency.